treypeng/mofo/README.md

 ## MOFO

 Scrapes instrument tick data from BitMEX and writes to an Influx timeseries database.
-Also provides real-time streaming visualisation using Chronograf.
+Also provides real-time streaming visualisation using Chronograf (see `./stack/README.md` for more info)

-To see the visualiser, when running, open http://localhost:8888/ (note you may need to use network host IP instead of localhost)

 Will probably subsume this whole thing into a solid stack at some point.
 Naked nodejs service for now.

-### Configuration
+### Installation

 ```